-(G) Upon a written determination made in advance by the Director of Finance that the purchase of goods at a public auction sale is in the best interests of the public, such items may be purchased at the public auction.
+(G) Upon a written determination made in advance by the Chief Procurement Officer that the purchase of goods at a public auction sale is in the best interests of the public, such items may be purchased at the public auction.
 The writing shall document the basis for this determination.